tarantool/doc/sphinx/reference_rock/shard.rst

 each server is handling only a subset of the total data, so larger loads can be handled by simply adding more computers to a network.

-The Tarantool shard package has facilities for creating shards, as well as analogues for the data-manipulation functions of the box library (select, insert, replace, update, delete).
+The Tarantool shard module has facilities for creating shards, as well as analogues for the data-manipulation functions of the box library (select, insert, replace, update, delete).